tommiahonen/ais-simulator/README.md

 This application currently only works in Linux (and Mac?).

-On Windows you will have to change the path of the temporary download directory from `/temp/uvms` to a directory path that works in Windows e.g. `C:\temp\uvms`.
-That change will have to be made in the following files:
+On Windows you will have to change the path of the temporary download directory from `/temp/uvms` to a path that works in Windows e.g. `C:\temp\uvms`.
+That change will have to be made in the following three files:

 * /pom.xml
 * /src/main/webapp/WEB-INF/web.xml